douglasgreen/pagemaker/dev/doc/design_discussion.md

 * How should I build a widget?
 Just provide it with generic data and let it do all of the work so that it's errors can be caught.

 The current system or CSS/JS organization answers none of these questions persuasively therefore this system is better.

+### More notes

+A well-design system is easy to describe, understand, and modify.
+By using a modular approach with common vocabulary for top-level page elements, it's possible to understand a web app design.
+And as you move from project to project, each project is laid out in the same way, helping you to quickly understand its design.

+The plugin system is also a robust system where errors in a widget inside the page don't break the page.

+Other PHP frameworks focus on:
+* Routing with pretty URLs.
+But pretty URLs aren't as clear as key/value pairs.
+Routing is also redundant to the web server, which does routing already.
+* Templating, which is redundant to PHP's built-in templating and forces you to learn another language for templating.

+Their main features are redundant and they don't provide predefined page-building structure or a robust plugin architecture.
+So why bother to install them?